 Removing the Trim

 After removing the windshield, the pinch weld needs to be cleared and prepared.
-The pinch weld is a small gap between the body of the car and windshield that holds or pinches the edges of the windshield.
-It needs to be cleared cause of dirt, dust or urethane.
+The pinch weld is a small gap between the body of the car and the windshield that holds or pinches the edges of the windshield.
+It needs to be cleared cause of dirt, dust, or urethane.
 Some mater will build up in this area over time.
-Cleaning is not just for the hygiene; it’s essential for a new windshield.
-New windshield will fit in the pinch weld and entirely hold the windshield glass.
+Cleaning is not just for hygiene; it’s essential for a new windshield.
+A new windshield will fit in the pinch weld and entirely hold the windshield glass.

 Once the pinch weld is cleaned, urethane is applied to the edges of the pinch weld.
 Urethane is like glue or adhesive that holds the windshield in place.
-Urethane must be applied evenly, yet professional must know that you need to move quickly before it starts to dry so you can put new windshield accordingly into place.
+The urethane must be applied evenly, yet professionals must know that you need to move quickly before it starts to dry so you can put a new windshield accordingly into place.

 And the final last step- introducing a new windshield.
 Once the urethane is in place, the windshield is carefully fitted over the hole on your car.
 The glass is moved so that it provides within the pinch weld.
 The windshield is pushed into place typically with suction and bar when it’s properly positioned.
 That way it stays for a few minutes.
 Once the urethane begins to set, the suction cups are removed, and the windshield is set.
 Depending on the weather outside and the type of urethane you should be good to drive within an hour or two after the new windshield is installed.

-If you need any help or consultation 480.400.7962, we are here to serve you in Phoenix Arizona.
-We are specialized in auto glass repairs, cars, trucks, RVs and commercial windshields.
-We can help you no matter you are going thru insurance company or paying on your own.
+If you need any help or consultation at 480-400-7962, we are here to serve you in Phoenix Arizona.
+We are specialized in auto glass repairs, cars, trucks, RVs, and commercial windshields.
+We can help you no matter you are going thru an insurance company or paying on your own.
 Schedule a free appointment today and give us a call for any information you require.